Synod of Jerusalem (1672): Synod and decisions

 The synod rejected the doctrine of the Protestant Reformers, and also attempted to "articulate the dogmatic heritage of [Eastern] Orthodoxy in face of the dispute between Catholics and Protestants".
 The synod "defined [Eastern] Orthodox dogma in areas at issue in the Western Reformation".

 The Synod refuted the Confession of Lucaris article by article.

 The synod affirmed "the teaching role of the church and therefore of tradition against Protestant sola scriptura".
 The synod also affirmed "the role of love and grace, and therefore of deeds, in justification".
 The synod affirmed the seven mysteries (sacraments) and that those are not "merely symbolic or expressive"; moreover, the synod affirmed that the Christ was truly present in the eucharist and taught this by using the Greek equivalent to the Latin transubstantiatio, metousiosis (μετουσίωσις).
+The synod also rejected the theses of unconditional predestination and of justification by faith alone.

 The synod also "confirmed the canonicity of the deutero-canonical books of the Old Testament, rejecting the Protestant shorter, Hebrew canon".
-The synod also rejected the theses of unconditional predestination and of justification by faith alone.

 The Synod affirmed that the Holy Ghost proceeds from God the Father alone and not from both Father and Son.